onap/oom-offline-installer/ansible/README.md

           hosts:
             infrastructure-server:
               ansible_host: 10.8.8.9
+              #IP used for communication between infra and kubernetes nodes, must be specified.
+              cluster_ip: 10.8.8.9

         # This is group of hosts which are/will be part of Kubernetes cluster.
         kubernetes:
           hosts:
             kubernetes-node-1:
               ansible_host: 10.8.8.13
+              #ip of the node that it uses for communication with k8s cluster.
+              cluster_ip: 10.8.8.13

+        # This is a group of hosts that are to be used as kubernetes control plane nodes.
+        # This means they host kubernetes api server, controller manager and scheduler.
+        # This example uses infra for this purpose, however note that any
+        # other host could be used including kubernetes nodes.
+        # cluster_ip needs to be set for hosts used as control planes.
+        kubernetes-control-plane:
+          hosts:
+            infrastructure-server

         nfs-server:
           hosts: